bensim7/bensim7.github.io/Comet/README.md

    2 additional cards have been added to the game: Blue Comet Junior and Green Comet Junior.

-   When either of these 2 cards are by any player, any player may click on Blue Comet Junior or Green Comet Junior during their turn as part of their one action a turn to clear both players' hands.
+   When either of these 2 cards are drawn by any player into their hand/board, any player may click on Blue Comet Junior or Green Comet Junior during their turn as part of their one action a turn to clear both players' hands.

    A player may click on Blue COmet Junior or Green Comet Junior even it is in the by the opoonent hand/board as long as it is their turn.